skynyrd/cikilop/README.md

  \___|_|_|\_\_|_|\___/| .__/
                       |_|
 ```
-Cikilop is a simple and easy to use mongo migration tool that encourages you to write your migration scripts in Python.
+Cikilop is a simple and easy to use data migration tool for MongoDB that encourages you to write your migration scripts in Python.
 All you need is docker (or python 3.6).

 ### Why it's the tool you are looking for?